diyorbek/lotin-kirill/README.md

 ### Pure trasnliterator functions

-There are pure transliterator functions which operates only on basic transliteration rules.
-These functions don't lookup words in exceptionals list.
+There are pure transliterator functions which operate only on basic transliteration rules.
+These functions don't look up words in exceptionals list.

 `cyrillicToLatin(word: string): string`